Asymptotic properties of linear field equations in anti-de Sitter space: Introduction

 satisfied by the Weyl-tensor of a metric $g$ satisfying (\ref{eve}).
 As is well known \cite{ChrKla}, the equations (\ref{bianchi}) can be used to estimate the curvature components of a dynamical metric $g$.
 The boundary data required for well-posed evolution of (\ref{bianchi}) will generally imply a condition on the energy-flux of curvature through the timelike boundary.
 Two ``extreme" cases seem particularly natural and interesting: The case when this flux vanishes, corresponding to reflecting (Dirichlet or Neumann) conditions, and the case when this flux is ``as large as possible", corresponding to ``optimally dissipative" conditions.
 While any such boundary data for (\ref{bianchi}) will have to be complemented with other data (essentially the choice of a boundary defining function and various gauge choices) to estimate the full spacetime metric \cite{HelmutonAdS}, it is nevertheless reasonable, in view of the strong non-linearities appearing in the Einstein equations, to conjecture the following loose statement for the global dynamics of perturbations of AdS under the above ``extreme" cases of boundary conditions:

 \begin{conj} Anti-de Sitter spacetime is non-linearly unstable for reflecting and asymptotically stable for optimally dissipative boundary conditions. \end{conj} The instability part of Conjecture \ref{conj:ads} was first made in \cite{DafHol, Newtontalk} in connection with work on five-dimensional gravitational solitons.
 See also \cite{Anderson}.
 By now there exist many refined versions of this part of the conjecture as well as strong heuristic and numerical support in its favour \cite{Bizon, Dias, Buchel}.
+In a series of papers \cite{Moschidis:2017lcr, Moschidis:2017llu, Moschidis:2018kcf}, Moschidis has considered the stability problem for the AdS spacetime within spherical symmetry, in the presence of null dust or massless Vlasov matter, culminating in a proof of the instability of AdS for the Einstein--Massless Vlasov system in \cite{ Moschidis:2018ruk}.

 The present paper is the first of a series of papers establishing the stability part of Conjecture \ref{conj:ads}.
 Here we contribute the first fundamental ingredient, namely robust decay estimates for the associated linear problem.
+Our interest in the case of dissipative boundary conditions in part goes back to the original work of Friedrich in \cite{Friedrich}, which establishes that local well posedness does not single out a preferred boundary condition at null infinity.
+It is then reasonable to ask how questions of global existence depend on the choice of boundary condition.
+We also observe that to date the only solutions to the vacuum Einstein equations (regardless of boundary conditions) which are future-complete are necessarily stationary.
+See for example \cite{Chrusciel:2005uy} for general constructions of such spacetimes.
+A positive resolution of the stability part of Conjecture \ref{conj:ads} would necessarily imply the existence of truly dynamical, future-complete, solutions to \eq{eve}.